Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/Understanding-GPT_Transformers.md

 Further, the authors propose to do multi-head attention.
 This is essentially a way to parallelise the attention process on multiple heads instead of a single head.

-So instead of doing a single attention with d_model dimensions.
-They, parallely run N attention models with d_model/N dimensions each.
+So instead of doing a single attention with \\( d_{model}  \\) dimensions.
+They, parallely run N attention models with \\( d_{model}/N \\) dimensions each.

 The reason for doing this?

 > Multi-head attention allows the model to jointly attend to information from different representation  subspaces at different positions.
 With a single attention head, averaging inhibits this.

-##### Mathematically:
+#### Mathematically:

 ![image.png](/image_1688828209600_0.png)

 ### Self Attention

+In the paper, the overall model is a encoder-decoder model, and self-attention is applied only on the decoder side of the stack.
+However, for generative AI, the encoder only stack with self attention is the popular mechanism.
-Self attention, is essentially where the attention is given to itself, rather than a separate encoder model.
+Self attention, is essentially where the attention is given to itself rather than a separate encoder model.

-They use this in the encoder.
-In a self-attention layer all of the keys, values and queries come from the same place, in this case, the output of the previous layer in the encoder.
-Each position in the encoder can attend to all positions in the previous layer of the encoder.
+In a self-attention layer all of the keys, values and queries come from the same input space, in this case, the output of the previous layer in the encoder.
+Each position in the decoder can attend to all positions in the previous layer of the decoder.

 The core of this goes back to the original intention described towards the beginning of the paper.